TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

 ^^^^^^^^^^

-GIFBUILDER is an object, which is used in many situations for creating gif-files.
+GIFBUILDER is an object, which is used in many situations for creating image files (e.g. gif, png or jpg).
 Anywhere the ->GIFBUILDER object is mentioned, these are the properties that apply.

 Using TypoScript you can define a "numerical array" of "GIFBUILDER OBJECTS" (like "TEXT", "IMAGE", etc.) and they will be rendered onto an image one by one.

 The name "GIFBUILDER" comes from the time where GIF was the only file format supported.
-PNG and JPG are just as well to create today (configured with $TYPO3\_CONF\_VARS['GFX']).
+PNG and JPG can just as well be created today (configured with $TYPO3\_CONF\_VARS['GFX']).